 In This Together

-A Community From Day One
+A Community from Day One

 CMEP’s programming matches their membership.
-That is why first-year students of color and from marginalized backgrounds will find many educational and social events to connect them to NYU’s global network.
+That is why first-year students of color and students from marginalized backgrounds will find many educational and social events to connect them to NYU’s global network.

 Something for Everyone